SamuelMelian/DAS-G01-2025/Iteration-4/Decisions/0010-database-removal.md

 * Good, because it eliminates redundant architectural components.
 * Bad, because it prevents future extensibility in case persistence becomes required.
 * Bad, because removing the data layer makes it harder to simulate real scenarios for testing.

-## 0010-2-Keep-Lightweight-Database-for-Logging-or-Caching

-This option suggests retaining a minimal in-memory or lightweight database to temporarily store transient data, logs, or cache results that might assist during processing or debugging.
-Although it introduces a basic form of persistence, the goal is not to maintain business data but to improve runtime support and traceability during execution.

-* Good, because it would allow minimal persistence of logs or transient session data.
-* Good, because it could help debugging or auditing temporary events.
-* Bad, because it contradicts the explicit client request of “no stored information.”
-* Bad, because it reintroduces unnecessary components and costs for a non-required feature.